 litigating against deceptive and misleading trade practices and at Legal

 Services of Northwest Jersey as a family, consumer, and housing law attorney.
-Ms. Shah is licensed to practice law in
+She is a

 graduate of Rutgers University School of Law – Camden and obtained her